mit212/lab1_2024/README.md

 **INSERT SCHEMATICS HERE**

-You only need to connect the 4 encoder wires to the microcontroller through the breadboard.
+Hint: You only need to connect the 4 encoder wires to the microcontroller through the breadboard.
 Remember to refer to `include/pinout.h` for missing pin numbers.
 If you need help, don't be afraid to ask a TA or LA!

 ### 4.2 Testing the Encoder